Kishore Bharati Krirangan

-Kishore Bharati Krirangan (commonly known as both Jadavpur Stadium and Santoshpur Stadium) is a multi-purpose stadium in Kolkata, India, used mainly for football matches.
+Kishore Bharati Krirangan (commonly known as Mukundapur Stadium) is a multi-purpose stadium in Kolkata, West Bengal. used mainly for football matches.
 The capacity of the stadium is 12,000 and the size of the sports complex is 13 acres.
-The stadium currently plays host to lower division Calcutta Football League matches.
+The stadium plays host to Mohammedan SC's non-derby Indian Super League matches and lower division Calcutta Football League matches.
 It has occasionally hosted Calcutta Premier Division matches.
-Sports meet of different schools are also held here.
+Sports meets of different schools are also held here.

 History

 Kishore Bharati Stadium was reopened on 7 February 2021 after a brief renovation by the Government of West Bengal.
-Chief minister Mamata Banerjee inaugurated it on the occasion of the 2020–21 I-League.
+Chief minister Mamata Banerjee inaugurated it ahead of the 2020–21 I-League.
 The stadium hosted its first domestic league match between Gokulam Kerala FC and Real Kashmir on the same day.

-Few years ago the stadium was being used as the home ground of Tollygunge Agragami for Calcutta Football League matches.
+A few years ago the stadium was used as the home ground of Tollygunge Agragami for Calcutta Football League matches.

 Location

 The stadium is located beside E.M.
 Bypass in the Survey Park area (Purba Diganta) of Santoshpur, Kolkata.